leohio/eos-contract-sample/receiveeos/README.md

-# ReceiveEOS
+# receiveeos

 This contract is able to deposit and withdraw EOS token.

-## attention
+## Attention

 This contract is a simple contract for detection and inline call of an action in an external account.
 Please don't use as it is,
 because **some vulnerability exist** in it.